muriloperosa/domain-tools/README.md

 // Return array with all SOA records
 $records = $dns->getSOA();

-// Return array with all SOA records
+// Return array with all MX records
 $records = $dns->getMX();

 // Return array with all SRV records